lexiccn/ExternusAPI/wiki/Command.md

 A command is broken into two logic units.
 First a `SentCommand` which represents a command sent by a user (what the user typed) and a `FunctionalCommand` which is a class that tells the server what to do with the command that was sent.

 When a user sends a command it will have arguments `/command arg1 arg2`.
-In a `SentCommand` an argument is just a string however in a `FunctionalCommand` an argument can either represent a piece of logic that needs to be run or a whole other command.
+In a `SentCommand` an argument is just a string.
+Each `SentCommand` will have many `CommandArg` which is a convenient way to represent an argument not just as a string but other types such as a player or an integer.
+CommandArgs can be retrieved

+A `FunctionalCommand` has many Functional Arguments.
+A functional argument is a piece of logic that should be run when a user types in an argument for a command.
+A functional argument is always another command with its own logic, permissions, description tabcompletion etc.

 ```text
 Note- this is not YAML or anything it is just to show the structure of our command!